-The alternatives under consideration would not adversely impact residential areas.
-Since the Proposed Project would not include vertical improvements, it is not expected that it would have aesthetic effects.
+Changes in the runway end lights from the Proposed Project would not adversely impact residential areas.
+Since the Proposed Project would not include vertical improvements, it is not expected that they would have aesthetic effects.

 4.12 NATURAL RESOURCES AND ENERGY SUPPLY